voteview/Rvoteview/README.md

 #> 6      110        711 399  24 94.32624 H1100711 1.437500
 ```

 We can also build complex queries manually.
+Here's one example where we look for all roll calls with the key words "estate", "death", or "tax" and was held in the 100th to the 114th Congress.

 ``` r
 ## Voteview search with options